Days & Times:

 The first term’s work is designed for learners who are returning to academic study for a range of reasons.
 The focus of the following units therefore is designed to offer you an introduction to Foundation Biology; Foundation Chemistry; Human Physiology; Mathematics.
 Topics you will study in term one include:

 You will also receive tutorial help and guidance with your application to university.

 The second term encourages the development of independent learning and the study skills necessary for success in HE through the focus of the topic ‘Science in Society’.
 You will study the impact of scientific research in the fields of Biology and Chemistry on our lives through topics such as DNA technology and the impact of human activity on our environment.
-Human Physiology, Mathematics and IT also continue this term.
+Human Biology and Mathematics also continue this term.

 The third term offers you the opportunity to practise your academic skills through an independent research topic and presentation of your findings.
 Tutors will supervise you and support your choice of research project.

 The assessment reflects the skills that you will need at university so will be a combination of essay writing, report writing, end of unit tests and coursework assignments.
 You will work individually, in pairs and sometimes in groups.
 You will be encouraged to feedback and present your ideas to the class group.
 Some Level 3 units will be graded a Pass, Merit or Distinction.